jerojero/django-keycloak-sample/README.md

 This will let us acccess the token from the `request` on the django views.
 We could modify these lines further to give access just to the roles or other user data.
 This token is refreshed when the user logs in/out.
 So changes in permission require the user to log in back again to take effect.

+## This example
+In this django example we need users with the roles `normaluser`, `moderator` and `administrator`.
+These roles will make the paragraphs in `test` be different for different kinds of users.
+Use keycloak to manage roles.